11:00am – 12:30pm - IDEA LABS: Five Concurrent Workshops

 Communication plays a key supporting role in ongoing efforts to advocate for affordable and supportive housing and in efforts to end homelessness.
 But more often than not, those working at the community-level simply don't have the capacity or resources to develop effective communication strategies.
 In this workshop, participants will learn the step-by-step approach to developing a communication strategy with limited time and resources.
 This includes the basic elements of a strategy, tips for getting the message out, and handy free tools.
 The Homeless Hub's use of design and team collaboration will be used as a case study.
 The workshop will be lead by two experienced communication professionals working in the non-profit housing and homelessness sectors.

-> Stephanie Vasko, Communications Manager, The Homeless Hub – Canadian Observatory on Homelessness (Nat’l)
+> Stephanie Vasko, Director of Communications, The Homeless Hub – Canadian Observatory on Homelessness (Nat’l)

 11:00am – 12:30am - Five Concurrent Workshops